SimpleX

 • positive: good end-to-end encryption with “double ratchet”

-• Complete independence from providers.
+• positive: Complete independence from providers.
 So not only in the sense that you can communicate (like with Mastodon or XMPP) with users (and the software) of other providers.
 But also in the sense that the account (or better the device for access) is not bound to a provider.

-• Positive: Messaging apps for console (desktop), iOS and Android
+• positive: Messaging apps for console (desktop), iOS and Android

 • positive: client is open source throughout